 Tweets by @auptpostpro

-Andrews University has the following postprofessional physical therapy programs to meet your particular career goals.
+At Andrews University , we offer you the following postprofessional physical therapy degrees to meet your particular career goals.
 Postprofessional Physical Therapy Programs are not accredited by CAPTE.

 Transitional DPT (t-DPT)

-The transitional DPT is offered in two formats: For licensed physical therapists in the US or Canada as a part-time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
-For other students, especially the international physical therapist the degree is offered as a full-time on campus program, with the student being eligible for the appropriate student visa to attend.
+For licensed physical therapists in the US or Canada as a part-time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
+For other students, the degree is offered as a full-time on campus program.

 Doctor of Science in Physical Therapy (DScPT)

-The DScPT is offered in two formats: For licensed physical therapists in the US or Canada as a part time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
-For other students, especially the international physical therapist, the degree is offered as a full-time on campus program with the student eligible for the appropriate student visa to attend.
+For licensed physical therapists in the US or Canada as a part time, blended program with on campus short course format and interactive online learning to minimize time away from home and work!
+For other students, the degree is offered as a full-time on campus program.

 As with previous postprofessional offerings at Andrews University, all courses will be available for CEU's or academic credit.
 The short-course format will be kept intact.